 diseased lulo plants, showed yellowing of leaves, noticeably reduced leaf size, and diminished plant development.
-These symptoms are similar to those described for diseases caused by phytoplasmas (Oshima et al. 2001).
-The Vinca plants grafted with tissues from healthy lulo plants had no symptoms.
+These symptoms are similar to those described for tissues from healthy lulo plants had no symptoms.
 Table 2.
-Primers used in nested PCR, conducted to detect the presence of phytoplasmas in lulo attacked by the phylody and virescense disease machorreo
+Primers used in nested PCR, conducted to detect the presence of phytoplasmas in lulo attacked by the phylody and virescense disease machorreo diseases caused by phytoplasmas (Oshima et al. 2001).
+The Vinca plants grafted with rDNA sequences.
+The 1.2-kb and 0.8-kb fragments were cloned and sequenced.
+Analysis of 16S rDNA sequences determined that the phytoplasma was similar to